mhmdjaw/react-hooks/README.md

 Advantages of using this library:

-- Super tiny bundle size (supports tree shaking).
+- Negligible bundle size (supports tree shaking, ≈400B per hook import 🤏).
 - Very detailed documentation along with previews and live demos.
 - Highly performant (no unnecessary rerenders at all).
 - Well tested.